About the Undergraduate Program

 Degree requirements depending on the path chosen may include the study of rhetorical and communication theories, media theories, media history, media industries, media writing, the study of communication research methods, and the use of those theories, research methods and skills in a variety of communication and media contexts.
 Such contexts include health communication, intercultural communication, interpersonal communication, mass media and new communication technologies, journalism, organizational communication, political rhetoric, religious communication, sports communication and others.
 Students use their communication and media skills to become leaders in all areas of business, social and political life.

-The Department of Communication has a well-established Honors plan and strong linkages to the University honors program.
+The Department of Communication and Journalism has a well-established Honors plan and strong linkages to the University honors program.
 Honors courses are available in all areas of Communication.
 In addition, students may graduate with honors in Communication noted on the transcript.
 Honor students may also choose individualized instruction through COMM 497, and through honors contracting.
 Students interested in the Department’s Honors Program should contact the Communication Undergraduate Studies Office.

-The Department of Communication offers courses in many areas of the discipline: Health Communication, Media Studies, Organizational Communication, Rhetoric and Public Affairs, Journalism, Leadership and Civic Dialogue, Communication and Diversity, Social Media, Strategic Communication and Digital Communication, Media Literacy with significant focus in Intercultural and International communication across each area.
+The Department of Communication and Journalism offers courses in many areas of the discipline: Health Communication, Media Studies, Organizational Communication, Rhetoric and Public Affairs, Journalism, Leadership and Civic Dialogue, Communication and Diversity, Social Media, Strategic Communication and Digital Communication, Media Literacy with significant focus in Intercultural and International communication across each area.

-The Department of Communication offers six certificates.
+The Department of Communication and Journalism offers six certificates.
 While these certificates are optional, they permit a student to focus studies in one of six areas.
 The certificate is also noted on the student’s transcript.
 The certificates in Communication and Global Media, in Communication Leadership and Conflict Management, in Health Communication and in Communication, Diversity and Social Justice are open to students in the Department of Communication and in any major across the University.
 The certificates in Strategic Communication and in Social Media are offered to students majoring in Communication, Telecommunication Media Studies or University Studies-Journalism Studies only.